JiiXaa/retro-buster/README.md

 - list of vhs tape copies (available / rented out),
 - information about a movie,
 - actions to edit, delete, view details page for a movie.

+The movies list is retrieved from the 'movies/movies-data' Flask endpoint in JSON format using an AJAX request.
+This allows for more efficient updating of specific page elements without having to reload the entire page, making the app more responsive and user-friendly.

+The Movie class represents not only the database structure but also includes custom methods for creating a movie dictionary, checking the total count of VHS tapes for a movie, and determining how many VHS tapes are available for a movie.
+This approach makes the code more readable and concise.

 **Main customers** page displays list of customers, each container render customer first name, last name, email and actions such as edit, delete, view details for a customer.